OceanGlidersCommunity/OceanGliders/README.md

 We start with the Oxygen SOP here: https://github.com/OceanGlidersCommunity/Oxygen_SOP

-Salinity, Nitrate and Depth Average Currents (DACs) will follow soon.
+Salinity, Nitrate and Depth Average Currents (DACs) will follow soon.\

+Stay tuned!